Home

 The best spread is on the X, and you find the X by glassing.
 A waterproof binocular lets you read water levels, count birds, and pattern feeding flights from the levee before you ever wet a boot.

 Scout in the days before your zone opens, then build the hunt around where ducks already want to be.
-Need the full kit?
-Browse all hunting gear to round out your waterfowl setup.
+For the full kit in one place, our duck hunting gear collection pulls decoys, calls, waders, and blinds together, and all hunting gear rounds out the rest of your waterfowl setup.

 Always Verify Before You Go